waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this principle.
+I will need to consider how easy everything is to use/find so it is easy for my end user.
+If it's difficult it will impact the end user they may get frustrated and get fed up by the site

 ## Usable